Nagpur–Jaipur Weekly Express: Coach composite

-Now this train runs with modern LHB coach from 28 feb.
-2019.

 Traction

 Both trains are hauled by a Bhusaval Loco Shed-based WAP-4 locomotive from Nagpur to Kota and from Kota it is hauled by a Bhagat Ki Kothi Loco Shed-based WDP-4D or Ratlam Loco Shed-based WDM-3A of diesel locomotive up til Jaipur and vice versa.

 Direction reversal

 Train reverses its direction 2 times:

 Rake sharing

 The train shares its rake with 22137/22138 Prerana Express.